dpilin/flask_sqlalchemy_simple_app/README.md

-# Flask SQLAlchemy Simple App (including Helm chart for k8s deployment)
+# Flask SQLAlchemy Simple App

 It is an example of simple web-backend app which is connected to the PostgreSQL DB via Flask_SQLAlchemy library.
 The app was created as a test assignment for DevOps Engineer position.
 It is bundled with docker-compose file for local deployment and a Helm chart for k8s one.